leo-dias/jpositional/README.md

 ```java
     String companyName = "Abc";
 ```
-When you try to generate a positional file, JPositional will throws ValueSizeNotCorrectException.
+When you try to generate a positional file, JPositional will throw ValueSizeNotCorrectException.
 To fix this, you need to configure the fill attribute.
 ```java
     @Line(begin = 1, end = 20, fill=" ")
     private String companyName;
 ```
-Now JPositional knows if the attribute is less than (end - beging), need to fill with black space.
+Now JPositional knows if the attribute is less than (end - begin), need to fill with black space.

 ### ValueTooLongException
 if an attribute is configured like below and the attribute is receiving a String length greater than (end - begin), JPositional throws ValueTooLongException: